Irish Travellers: The Irish state and Irish Travellers

 The commission's 1963 report defined "itinerant" as "a person who had no fixed place of abode and habitually wandered from place to place, but excluding travelling show-people and travelling entertainers".
 It recommended assimilation of Travellers by settling them in fixed dwellings, with the ultimate aim being that of essentially ending Traveller identity, viewing the Netherlands' approach to its travelling minority as a model.
 This assimilation was to be achieved by the effective criminalisation of nomadism, and the report paved the way for an increasing state emphasis on criminal laws and penalties for trespass.

 At the time, about 60% of Irish Travellers lived in barrel-roofed horse-drawn wagons, with almost 40% using tents in summer, and fewer in winter.

 The Travelling People Review Body (1981–1983) advocated integration rather than assimilation, with provision for serviced halting sites.
 The Body's membership included Travellers.

 The Task Force on the Travelling Community (1993–1995) moved to an intercultural paradigm.

 In May 2019, the Oireachtas (Irish parliament) established a joint committee "on Key Issues affecting the Traveller Community".

 In May 2021, the Ombudsman for Children, Niall Muldoon, published a report that was highly critical of the standards of accommodation provided for Travellers, describing some accommodation issues as "deplorable".

+In 2025, The Council of Europe Commissioner for Human Rights, Michael O'Flaherty, published a Memorandum on the human rights of Travellers and Roma in Ireland in which he highlights several issues currently facing Travellers in Ireland, including anti-traveller racism and antigypsyism in the criminal and civil justice system, inequalities in access to education, health care and lack of access to culturally appropriate accommodation i.e. nomadism.
+He discusses the effects the enactment by the Irish Government of the Housing (Miscellaneous Provisions) Act, 2002 has had on traveller living conditions.
+Section 24 of the Act amended the Criminal Justice and Public Order act 1994 Part IIa to make it a criminal offense for a person to enter or occupy public or private land without consent of the owner.
+Or bring onto or place any object on land that may substantially damage the land.

+Mr O'Flaherty states: "Travellers who breach the requirements of these laws face eviction and possibly imprisonment, and their trailers can be impounded.
+In many places, boulders have been erected by the local authorities in what used to be traditional halting sites for Travellers.
+The Commissioner notes that the above-mentioned policies and the continued lack of provision of culturally appropriate accommodation prevents many Travellers from practicing nomadism.
+Only an estimated 15 - 20% still live in mobile homes or trailers, however, often in substandard and overcrowded conditions such as on unofficial halting sites and without access to water or electricity."